-- 1 After installing the NVIDIA Release 70 graphics driver right click on your Windows desktop. - 2 If you have an HDTV connected in nView single display mode, then select the TV option.
-If you have dual displays connected, then select the NVIDIA Display option and then select the TV display option. - The NVIDIA display control panel appears. - 3 Select nView Display Settings from the NVIDIA display menu to display the associated page. - Either a single or two display icons appear.

-- If you are in single display mode but have multiple displays connection, you can click the nView display settings list and select either Dualview or Clone mode. - 4 Right click on the HDTV display icon to view the available HDTV formats and select the Select TV format option to quickly see the TV/HDTV formats (Figure 7.1). - 5 You can choose to select an HDTV format quickly from this list (as shown in the above example Figure 7.1) or click the Advanced button at the bottom of the context menu to open the TV Settings dialog box (Figure 7.2) where you select an HDTV format from the list in the Signal format section.
+- 1 After installing the NVIDIA Release 80 graphics driver, right click on your Windows desktop. - 2 If you have an HDTV connected in nView single display mode, then select the TV option.
+If you have dual displays connected, then select the NVIDIA Display option and then select the TV display option. - The NVIDIA display control panel appears. - 3 Select nView Display Settings from the NVIDIA display menu to display the associated page. - Either a single or two display icons appear. - 4 If you are in single display mode but have multiple displays connection, you can click the nView display settings list and select either Dualview or Clone mode. - 5 If you are using an HDTV with a component connection, right click on the HDTV display image and select the Select TV format option to quickly see the HDTV formats (Figure 6.2).
+Proceed to step 5. - If you are using an HDTV with a DVI connection, when you right click on the HDTV display image, the "Select TV format" option will appear only if the "Treat Digital Display as HDTV" option is selected (checked), as shown in Figure 6.3.
+If it is not checked, follow these steps: - a Select the Treat Digital Display as HDTV option and be sure to click Apply. - b Then right click on the HDTV display image again.